Unlock free trial

 To understand the difference between adtech and martech, we’ll need to dwell upon the fundamental question: “Where does the line between advertising and marketing go?”

 Advertising is a process of buying advertisements to promote your business.
 Yep, once you start buying ad placements (slots for sponsored content) on various media channels, you are essentially advertising.
-Choosing the correct ad formats, paying the best price for them and measuring their performance – these are the tasks in advertising.
+Choosing the correct ad formats, paying the best price for them, and measuring the campaign performance – these are the tasks in advertising.

 On the other hand, marketing means finding what people want and selling it to them.
 Unique selling propositions, buyer personas, and correct channels are all points of a marketing strategy.